-Prerequisites: This program is open to runners who are experienced in long distance running and marathons.
+Prerequisites: This program is open to runners who are experienced in long distance running and marathoning.
 There are no criteria for speed and we welcome runners of all paces.
 Historically, the marathon times range from 2:45 to 5:00.
-In order to be ready to handle the training schedule for this program, at the time the program begins in early June, runners must have a strong and consistent mileage base of at least 35-45 miles per week in order to be able to safely build to the suggested peak mileage of 50-60 miles per week, and should be able to comfortably run 12-14 miles as a long run.
+In order to be ready to handle the training schedule for this program, at the time the program begins in early June, runners must have a strong and consistent mileage base of at least 35 miles per week in order to be able to safely build to the suggested peak mileage of 50-60 miles per week, and should be able to comfortably run 12 miles as a long run.
+The long runs build to 20-22 miles, with 4 20-milers before taper begins, depending on the marathon date.
 If you have any questions about your suitability for the program, please contact the program director prior to registering.
 The first group long run is 14 miles.
-The long runs build to 20-22 miles, with either 4 or 5 20-milers before taper begins, depending on the marathon date.

 Target Race: The program does not have one particular “target” marathon.
-The training schedule is designed for training for a variety of marathons throughout the fall marathon season, beginning with Erie and Lehigh Valley (mid-September) and ending with Philadelphia (late November).
-The training schedule specifically includes in between Wineglass, Steamtown, Chicago, Baltimore, Marine Corps, New York and Richmond, but many program participants will run numerous other fall marathons.
-We will adjust the training schedule to fit any late summer or early fall marathon.
+The training schedule is designed for training for a variety of marathons, covering 9 different weekends, throughout the fall marathon season, beginning with Erie and Lehigh Valley (mid-September) and ending with Philadelphia (late November).
+The training schedule specifically includes in between Wineglass, Steamtown, Chicago, Baltimore, Marine Corps, New York and Richmond, but many program participants will run numerous other fall marathons on a variety of weekends.
+The coaches will adjust the training schedule to fit particular marathon weekends.

 Head Coach/Director: Harold Rosen

 Background: Harold was a participant in the first year of the XMP program in 2002 and has coached in the program since 2003.
 He is RRCA certified (Level II), with some USATF training as well.
 Harold has run 35 plus marathons.
 This is his 9th year as Head Coach and Director.